Angela E. Sipila Attorney at Law

 You can do your own judgment searches, criminal records searches, etc. and you can check the Court Calendar.

-Available online since 2007, you can search someone's background for judgments (court-ordered debts), civil actions and criminal records.
+I still use MPA to search someone's background for judgments (court-ordered debts), civil actions and criminal records.
 At mncourts.gov, click "Access to Trial Records" at the top of the page and read through the instructions and agreement (it sends you to http://pa.courts.state.mn.us/default.aspx).
 If you click that you agree with the rules, then you will be presented with a simple page that already has "All MNCIS Sites - Case Search" in the box.
 Keep that entry and search records throughout Minnesota.
 You could change this entry to a more specific area, but it's usually better to seek more information.
 Also, within St. Louis County we have three courthouses with separate data bases, and it is easier to search all available data in the state than to run three separate searches for just our county.
 Under the "All MNCIS Sites - Case search" are the selections for Judgment, Civil and Criminal searches.
 To research someone you would run each of these selections.
-The first input-box is "Search by:" and it starts at "case", but you can click the arrow in the box and change the search to "Defendant" and then fill in the next two boxes with a Last and First name and click "Search."
+The first input-box is "Search by:" and it starts at "case", but you can click the arrow in the box and change the search to "Defendant" or “Party” and then fill in the next two boxes with a Last and First name and click "Search."
 If the name is common to more than one person, you will want a middle name or birth date to identify your person.
 Sometimes, after searching the name, you can recognize your person in the list, gather the middle name or birth date from the entry, and search again to get just what you want.

 Minnesota Statutes, Laws, and Rules